weltbester/cpyFileWoComments/README.md

 # cpyFileWoComments
-Copies a file with comments into a file without comments.
+Copies a file with comments into another file without copying annoying comments.